 It was in Lerici that teenage Mary Shelley had inspiration from the Lerici castle when she wrote Frankenstein.
 Baroness Orczy, Hungarian author of The Scarlet Pimpernel, commissioned a villa on the hillside above the town, Scottish novelist Eric Linklater wrote his biography of Robert the Bruce in a “very diminutive and somewhat chilly villa” there and entertained fellow Scot Compton Mackenzie, while Dublin writer Charles Lever loved the area so much he remained for 10 years.

 The Bay is today known as ‘The Bay of Poets’ for its associations with the great Romantics.
-Weather permitting, we will sail across the bay to Porto Venere (we do not wish to follow Shelley’s example by drowning!).
+Weather permitting, we will sail across the bay (we do not wish to follow Shelley’s example by drowning!).
 Lord Byron liked to swim across the Gulf of La Spezia to visit Shelley over in Lerici (a feat commemorated today by the annual Byron Cup Swimming Challenge), but when not swimming he sometimes sat near the sea caves and meditated.
 The caves are directly below the UNESCO World Heritage site of the Church of San Pietro.
 Dante and Petrarch also loved this beautiful part of the Italian coast.
 (Overnight Porto Venere) B

 Day 15: Monday 9 October, Portovenere – Sestri Levante – Cinque Terre – Porto Venere